Socialism in Iran: Socialist Party

-Alongside the Reformist Party, the Revival Party and the Communist Party, the Socialist Party was one of the four groups courted by Rezā Shāh as he sought to secure the Iranian throne.
+Alongside the Reformist Party, the Revival Party and the Communist Party, the Socialist Party was one of the four groups courted by Reza Shah as he sought to secure the Iranian throne.
 It joined forces with the Revival Party to form a working majority in the Iranian parliament, enabling Reza Khan (as he was then known) to establish a reformist government.
 However, Reza Khan soon distanced himself from the Socialists, aligning with more conservative elements after abandoning plans for a republic and opting to establish himself as king.
 The Socialist Party was one of the few groups in parliament that refused to actively support Reza’s rise to the throne, arguing that their republican principles prevented them from endorsing a monarchy, despite supporting many of his reforms.

 Following Reza Shah’s ascension, the Socialist Party was dissolved as part of a broader crackdown on anti-monarchist dissent.
 Eskandari was forced to retire from public life, and mobs were organized to harass party members and attack their properties.
 A police-led mob razed a Socialist Theatre in Enzeli on the pretext that a female actor had appeared on stage during a performance of Tartuffe.
 In Tehran, the Patriotic Women's Society was stoned, and its library was burned down.
 A minor group of the same name re-emerged in 1944 when radical members of the Comrades Party split from that group over its failure to support striking workers in Isfahan.